 The building cost £27.5 million and includes a range of fantastic modern facilities to help each and every one of our students to achieve their own potential and get the most out of learning.

 For the last year, our school has been undergoing an exciting expansion project.
-From September 2020, our school will be able to hold even more of our hard-working students and we will have some fantastic new facilities for them to use.
+Since September 2020, our school is now able to hold even more of our hard-working students and we have some fantastic new facilities for them to use.
 We have added a new dining area, breakout learning areas, social areas, and ten new classroom spaces.
 Our new and updated classrooms include two new computer suites, two new science labs, and a new technology workshop.
 We have also added 'The Hub' which is a specialist facility based at Kelvin for students with autistic spectrum conditions.

 These facilities include: